 With a little patience and a lot of love, you can pave the way for a smooth takeoff to college.

 Ronni Rowland is a freelance writer and mother of two daughters, ages 14 and 17.
-She’s going to try following her own advice for launching her oldest to college in 2015.
+She’s going to try following her own advice for launching her teens to college.